As Blinken heads to China, here are the main divisions he will try to bridge - ExBulletin

 As Blinken heads to China, here are the main divisions he will try to bridge

-The simple fact that Blinken made the trip shortly after A conversation between President Joe Biden and Chinese leader Xi Jinping, a similar situation visit to China by Treasury Secretary Janet Yellen and a call Relations between the US and Chinese defense chiefs may be seen by some as encouraging, but ties between Washington and Beijing are strained and divisions are widening.
+The simple fact that Blinken is making the trip shortly after a conversation between President Joe Biden and Chinese leader Xi Jinping, a similar visit to China by Treasury Secretary Janet Yellen and a call between the US and Chinese defense chiefs might be seen by some as encouraging. , but ties between Washington and Beijing are strained and divisions are widening.

 From Russia and Ukraine to Israel, Iran and the broader Middle East, including Indo-Pacific and trade issues, the United States and China are engaged in a series of collision trajectories that have raised fears about military and strategic security as well as international economic stability.